 - Goal-setting – Help kids set a home learning goal and discuss things they can do to work towards it.
 Create a plan!
 Use the template provided in the distance learning activities pack to learn how to establish goals.

 - Caught Being Responsible – Encourage families to “catch” their kids when they are being responsible at home.
-Every time they are helpful with extra chores, remembering responsibilities, or working hard at their schoolwork, they can get a hole punch in a card (click here for this free incentive).
+Every time they are helpful with extra chores, remembering responsibilities, or working hard at their schoolwork, they can get a hole punch in a card ( Click here to download this free incentive!).
 Reward kids with a virtual high-five when they have all the spots punched out!

 - Social-Emotional Learning, Social Skills, & Character Education Curriculum K-2